Water quality and treatment

 || <0.1 mg/l

-The John Gilbert Water Treatment Plant is also licenced by the NSW Environment Protection Authority, and backwash water discharged to the Macquarie River must be monitored in accordance with the terms of the licence.
-The licence number is 11694.
+Dubbo Regional Council's Water Treatment Plants are licenced by the NSW Environment Protection Authority, and backwash water discharged to the Macquarie River must be monitored in accordance with the terms of the licences.

 The following tables contain monthly monitoring data showing the acceptable ranges of pollutants in the backwash water as determined by the EPA, and the actual measurement of the pollutants present.

 John Gilbert Water Treatment Plant 2016/2017 (PDF 201.5KB)

 John Gilbert Water Treatment Plant 2015/2016 (PDF 208.5KB)

 John Gilbert Water Treatment Plant 2014/2015 (PDF 207.6KB)

 John Gilbert Water Treatment Plant 2013/2014 (PDF 208.9KB)

 John Gilbert Water Treatment Plant 2012/2013 (PDF 205.9KB)

 Wellington Water Filtration Plant 2016/2017 - Point 2 (PDF 196.2KB)